 All Volunteers must be registered and the minimum age for Volunteers is 14 years old.
 Please refrain from bringing small children with you during your Volunteer Activity.
-If you would like to have your family join you at a start, rest stop or finish line, we encourage them to come and cheer on Riders but please arrange for another adult to monitor your children during your shift that you are able to focus on your your Volunteer responsibilities.
+If you would like to have your family join you at a start, rest stop or finish line, we encourage them to come and cheer on Riders but please arrange for another adult to monitor your children during your shift so that you are able to focus on your Volunteer responsibilities.

 What should I wear when volunteering?